yihong1120/YOLOv8-License-Plate-Insights/README.md

     python inference.py
     ```

-3. Results will be displayed and can be saved as images with the recognized license plates highlighted, the following is the message returned after execution.
+3. Results will be displayed and can be saved as images with the recognised license plates highlighted, the following is the message returned after execution.
     ```
     0: 480x640 1 license, 177.7ms
     Speed: 4.2ms preprocess, 177.7ms inference, 2.0ms postprocess per image at shape (1, 3, 480, 640)